rkalescky/documentation/unix.rst

 ~~~~~~~~~~~~~

 There are many different versions of UNIX, although they share common
 similarities.
-The most popular varieties of UNIX are GNU/Linux and MacOS
+The most popular varieties of UNIX are GNU/Linux and macOS.
-X. Within the "Linux" category there are a multitude of flavors: Debian
+Within the "Linux" category, there are a multitude of flavors: Debian
 (Ubuntu, Mint, Crunchbang), RedHat (RHEL, Fedora, CentOS), SuSE, etc.

 The UNIX operating system
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The UNIX operating system is made up of three parts; the kernel, the shell and the programs.
+The UNIX operating system is made up of three parts; the kernel, the shell, and the programs.

 The kernel
 ^^^^^^^^^^